If you're brand new to Substack and haven't yet created a publication, you can start your move directly at https://substack.com/signup/import

 Start your move to Substack here: https://substack.com/signup/import

-You'll be prompted to import your Mailchimp contacts and campaigns.
+You'll be prompted to import your Ghost members and posts.

-Upload the .csv file of your Mailchimp audience when prompted and select "Import".
+Upload the .csv file of members you downloaded from your Ghost account and select "Import".

 How to import your posts